 A Short History of the Course

 Mental Health First Aid was created by Professor Anthony Jorm.
 Professor Jorm is a respected mental health literacy professor.
 The course was also created by Betty Kitchener, who is a nurse specializing in health education.
 The program is supported by the ORYGEN Research Center at the University of Melbourne.
-The Maryland Department of Health and Mental Hygiene, the National Council for Community Behavioral Healthcare, and the Missouri Department of Mental Health all worked together with the founders of the program to bring Mental Health First Aid to America.

 Mental Health First Aid is strongly evidence based.
 There have been four detailed studies completed, as well as almost a dozen journal articles published related to Mental Health First Aid's impact on the public.
 One trial of 301 randomized participants found that people who trained in Mental Health First Aid had an increased level of confidence in providing assistance to others, improved concordance with health professionals in regards to forms of treatments, were more likely to advise people to reach for professional help, and decreased stigmatizing attitudes.
 The studies also found that Mental Health First Aid improved the mental health of the people who participated.

 Mental Health First Aid has been replicated in 14 nations to date:

 In the United States of America, the supporting evidence is greatly valued.
 America is striving to achieve fidelity to the original Mental Health First Aid program that was developed in Australia.
 Over the next ten years it is expected that Mental Health First Aid will become as common as physical First Aid or CPR.
 It has incredible potential to improve mental health literacy, reduce stigma, empower individuals, and many other benefits.